zeroluck/docs/sources/admin-guide/deployment/rhel.md

 The Gluu Server Community Edition should be deployed on a VM with:

 * RHEL 6.5
-* 2 CPU Units and at least 2GB Physical Memory (more is always better, though)
+* 2 cpu units and at least 4GB of physical memory (more is always better, though)

 ## Available Components

-Please review the [deployment guide](./index.md) for a list of available components during installation.
+Please review the [deployment guide](./index.md) for a list of available components during the installation.

 ## Installing GLUU Server with yum: